hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 # Sentinel Mocks in Terraform

 - Sentinel **Mocks** simulate the data that is made available to the Terraform Sentinel imports from Terraform plans.
-- They can be generated from recent plans using the Terraform Cloud UI and API.
+- They can be generated from recent plans using the HCP Terraform UI and API.
 - They can also be copied and edited to simulate various combinations of resource and data source attributes.
 - They enable testing of Terraform Sentinel policies with the Sentinel CLI.
 - Using the Sentinel CLI with mocks speeds up development of new policies since additional plans do not need to be run.